This information is available as a Word Document or PDF Document

 Applying online

-In part 1 of the form, you will provide basic details such as your date of birth, national insurance number and bank account details.
+Part 1 of the form asks for basic details such as your date of birth, national insurance number and bank account details.
 You have 14 days to submit Part 1 of the form.
-In Part 2, you will need to answer questions about how your health condition affects your everyday life, and details of the medications and treatments you receive.
-You have 56 days to submit part 2 of the form.

 Applying by phone and on paper